nabhold/shared/README.md

 A workflow that genuinely depends on unique project architecture should remain with that project.

+### Single-consumer contracts or types

+An API shape, schema, or type used by exactly one repository is not yet a shared contract — it should stay local until a second consumer needs it (see below).

 ### Secrets

 Secrets must **never** be committed to this repository.